soulim/homebrew-tools/README.md

 ## Background

 As a software engineer I use little tools to be more productive.
-This repository is a craftsman toolbox containing tools that are built for myself.
+This repository is something like a craftsman toolbox.

 **Note:** all these tools are shared as they are.
 They are opinionated and made to serve my personal needs and workflows.
 However I would be very happy to